There are a range of services and supports to assist young people, aged 16 to 21 years of age, to transition from care services to independent living.

 Better Futures, was previously known as Leaving Care Support Services, post care support, information and referral, Springboard, Aboriginal leaving care support services, and mentoring.
 Care Services was previously known as out of home care.

-Home Stretch will be delivered under the Better Futures model and provide approximately 250 young people leaving care with a more gradual and supported transition to independent living.
+Home Stretch is being delivered under the Better Futures model and provides young people leaving care with a more gradual and supported transition to independent living.

 Leaving care planning